gge3/idg1100-project/readme.md

-#idg1100 project
+# idg1100 project

-##Author: Gil Grau i Enrich
+## Author: Gil Grau i Enrich

 Please read below to fully understand the functionality of the scripts.

-These are a series of scripts made to gather recent news from [tv2.no]https://www.tv2.no/nyheter/.
+These are a series of scripts made to gather recent news from [tv2.no] https://www.tv2.no/nyheter/.
 The scripts will auto-update the news articles every six hours.
 It uses nginx with the configuration file already provided for.

 The news can be accessible on http://ip-of-raspberry/index.html .
 Note that the ip will depending on the setup of the Raspberry's IP.

-##IMPORTANT NOTES
+## IMPORTANT NOTES

-- To get started, execute **deployment.sh** script with super user permission. **IT HAS TO BE EXECUTED IN /var/www/html IN ORDER FOR THE SCRIPT TO WORK CORRECLTY**.
+- To get started, execute **deployment.sh** script with super user permission. **IT HAS TO BE EXECUTED IN "/var/www/html" IN ORDER FOR THE SCRIPT TO WORK CORRECLTY**.
 Else it will not work.

 - This script does a clone of this repository on /Downloads/tempdir.
 When executing **deployment.sh** it might ask for permission to delete git files.
 Press "y", since it's cleaning the temporary files created to copy and move them to directories.